Ziesjoem: Second album and breakthrough

 Eventually band member Mario Verhoeven left, unable to combine performances with family and work, and so singer Carl Vroemen joined the group.
-Ziesjoem recorded their third album, "Lekker Menneke" (Good Menneke) which also proved a huge hit with its title song "Lekker Menneke".
+Ziesjoem recorded their third album, "Lekker Menneke" (Handsome Man) which also proved a huge hit with its title song "Lekker Menneke".
 In 1988 Ziesjoem expanded publicity with the launch of their website.
 The attention of L1 TV in the Netherlands was soon attracted who wanted Ziesjoem to play a group of pirates for a 6-part education program on pollution.
 Ziesjoem was also later featured in comic style strips drawn by Peter Hermans.

-Current status
+Later history

 An important aspect, and iconic feature of Ziesjoem are their costumes.
 When they formed in 1986, they formed a pirate theme with pirate-like clothing.
 In 1995, their costumes were re-designed, and have since then continued so with a colour or theme every 2–3 years.

 In 2003, Ziesjoem celebrated their 15-year anniversary and organised the "Fries Festival" in Maastricht, referring to their hit "Friete" on their last album "Zjiemelezjo".
 The 2003 festival proved a great success and in 2004 another was organised in the form of a German "Bratwurst Festival".
 In that year, an album was made compiling their best records remastered.
 In 2005 they released another album "Da Maon" (The Moon) with known song "1001 Nach" on the album, one their most recent until 2008.
 Ziesjoem also changed their theme style, dressing as Russian tsars.

 In 2009, Margo, Kees and Carl decided to leave the group, Marly and Jos decided to search for a new Ziesjoem member, which eventually was Roger Stijns.
 They rebranded themselves in a new form of country western theme.
 In that year Ziesjoem also recorded another album "Noe brant the lamp" (Don't Break the Lamp), which featured hit song "Lena".

 In 2011, Ziesjoem celebrated their 25th anniversary, in June their publicity came even greater as they performed with world-famous violinist, and Maastrichtian André Rieu. and his Johann Strauss Orchestra at a live concert in Maastricht, which was also broadcast live to cinemas around the world.
 Their performance proved a great success, especially their number "Zjuulke Zeuthout".
 In October they further celebrated with their concert Ziesjoem Circus!.